Kiaora-MT/azure-102-foundational/content/5_Chapter-Five/5_1-deploy-fgt.md

 - 18. You have just deployed a **FortiGate NVA**.
 The diagram below is a visual representation of your VNET with the Linux VMs and FortiGate NVA.
 ![](../Images/4-1-Azure-deploy-fgt-18.PNG)

-**Continue to Chapter Four - Task Two: Deploy a Route Table and Create a UDR**
+**Continue to Chapter 5 - Task 2: Deploy a Route Table and Create a UDR**